 The soup is creamy without cream, and has a zing to it from the ginger.
 It’s low in calories, dense in nutrition and filling.
 When this soup was reheated, it was just as bright, spicy and fresh tasting, and didn’t need another thing, except a little salt.

-Carrots are the star, but the secret to the soup, however, is the slow sauté of the shallots, leeks, and good amount of celery.
+Carrots are the star to the carrot ginger soup, but the secret to the soup, however, is the slow sauté of the shallots, leeks, and good amount of celery.
 Once you begin to smell this combination when it nearly caramelizes, you will know exactly what I mean.
 This is your flavor booster.

 Once the carrots are cooked or nearly cooked, add them to the Vitamix with onion/celery mixture and a cup or two of broth.
 This is optional, but you can add more sweetness by adding in one whole navel orange, peeled.
 Once you begin mixing, you’ll know if you need to add in more broth.
 Add a little at a time, until you get the creamy consistency you desire.